parente/dim-boilerplate/docs/declare.rst

 Events
 ~~~~~~

-An event object describes changes made to the game world upon some player interaction with the world and how those changes are reported to the player.
+An event object describes changes made to the game world upon some player interaction with the world.
+It also describes how to report those changes to the player.
+The world array may contain zero or more events.

 An event has three main properties:

 #. *on*, an array of strings which state when the event fires
 #. *exec*, an array of actions which change the state of the game world when the event fires